 By removing the excess fat from your diet and replacing it with more healthy foods such as fruits, vegetables, and nuts you can greatly reduce the number of harmful toxins that enter into your body and lead to pimples forming.
-Another major factor that contributes to pimples forming in our daily exposure to the sun, which significantly increases the production of free radicals within the body leading to increased skin irritation and outbreaks.
+Another major factor is exposure to the sun which significantly increases the production of free radicals within the body leading to increased skin irritation and outbreaks.

 The goal of over-the-counter acne treatments is to reduce the amount of oil that gets trapped in the pore.
 These products are designed to help your body eliminate toxins and the build-up of bacteria that occurs when there is too much oil in the pore.
 These products also help keep your pores clear so new hair can grow and the area around the pore remains healthy

 There are many Acne Moisturizers and creams are available in the market that you can use.
 We recommend you first consult a doctor before using them.